 decreases after a wind turbine is erected nearby.
 The community also receives an allocation of electricity directly from the local wind farms and at least 20% of the project’s shares are required to be offered to local residents,

-The Danes have also chosen to give subsidies to companies that use renewable energy and increase their energy efficiency.
+The Danes have also chosen to give subsidies to companies that use green energy and increase their energy efficiency.
 This policy is different from other countries that employ surcharges and aims to encourage energy efficiency creativity

 and monetary savings.